xregistry/spec/core/spec.md

 - it is STRONGLY RECOMMENDED that they be named in such a way as to avoid potential conflicts with future Registry Service attributes.
-For example, use of a model specific prefix.
+For example, use of a model (or domain) specific prefix can help.
 - they MUST differ from sibling attributes irrespective of case.
 This avoids potential conflicts if the attributes are serialized in a case-insensitive situation, such as HTTP headers.
+- for case sensitive serializations, it is RECOMMENDED that attribute names be defined in camelCase and acronyms have only their first letter capitalized.
+For example, `Id` not `ID`.

 In situations where an attribute is serialized in a case-sensitive situation, then the case specified by this specification, or the defining extension specification, MUST be adhere to.

-TODO: Add `format`
-  - MUST be of the form document-type[/version]
-  - children MUST NOT be looser than parent (can't do parent xx/3, child xx)
-  - format group level is OPTIONAL, if present all resources/versions MUST match its previs
-  - REQUIRED on resources and versions
-    - format prefix MUST be consistent
-    - but format version number can differe

 #### `id`